-The members of the audit committee during 2020 were, Martin Rowley, Paul Matysek and Elia N. Shikongo who are independent of the Company and financially literate.
+The members of the audit committee during 2021 were, Martin Rowley, Paul Matysek and Elia N. Shikongo (until May 2021), who was replaced by Richard Parkhouse, all of whom are independent of the Company and financially literate.

 Martin Rowley - Mr. Rowley graduated from the University of Western Australia with a Bachelor of Commerce degree in 1975.
 After starting his career as an accountant working in both Australia and England, he joined the Bond Group of Companies in Australia in 1980 as executive assistant to the Board of Directors.
 Mr. Rowley has over 40 years of experience in the mining industry, including over 20 years with First Quantum Minerals Ltd (TSX:FM)(LSE:FQM) since co-founding the company in 1996.
-Mr. Rowley is a former director of First Quantum and served as its CFO until January 2007 when he assumed the role of Executive Director, Business Development, a position he held until June 2017.
-He has also been Chairman and non-executive director of Lithium One Inc from 2009 until the company was acquired in July 2012.
-He is also Non-executive Chairman and a director of Galaxy Resources Limited since November 2013.
+Mr. Rowley served as First Quantum's CFO until January 2007 when he assumed the role of Executive Director, Business Development, a position he held until June 2017.
+He has also been Chairman and non-executive director of Lithium One Inc from 2009 until the company was acquired Galaxy Resources in July 2012.
+He became Non-executive Chairman and a director of Galaxy Resources Limited from November 2013 until becoming Non-executive Chairman and a Director of Allkem Limited (previously called Orocobre Limited) in August 2021, when it merged with Galaxy Resources Limited, until his retirement as Chairman of Allkem Limited in November 2022

-Paul Matysek - Mr. Matysek is the Chairman and CEO of Gold X Mining Corp., Executive Chairman of Victory Metals Inc., Lithium X Energy Corp. and Chairman of First Cobalt Corp.
-Since 2004 as CEO or Chairman, Mr. Matysek has focused on the exploration, development and sale of five publicly listed companies, in excess of \$2 billion in aggregate worth.
+Paul Matysek - Since 2004 as CEO or Chairman, Mr. Matysek has focused on the exploration, development, and sale of five publicly listed companies, in excess of \$2 billion in addregate worth.
 He holds a Master's of Science degree in Geology.
 With over 40 years of domestic and international experience, he is a recognized entrepreneur and has held senior management and/or director positions with several Canadian firms as well as other natural resource exploration and development companies.
+Mr. Matysek is currently Executive Chairman and Director of Nevada King Gold Corp. (formerly Victory Metals Inc.), Executive Chairman and Director of Klimat X Resources, Executive Chairman and Director of Freeman Gold Corp., Executive Director of LithiumBank Resources Corp., and Director of Planet X Capital Corp. and Planet X II Capital Corp.